aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 ## Limitations

 - It is not possible to authenticate with username/password.
+See the [instructions below](#steps-to-create-service-accounts-on-cloudvision) on how to create a service account on CloudVision.
 - Configuration deployment is based on the "Static Configuration Studio" which is still a Beta feature on CloudVision.
   - This role is **only** supported on **CloudVision as a Service (CVaaS)** or "on-prem" **CloudVision 2024.1.0** or later.
   - Make sure to enable "Studios - End-to-End Provisioning" under Settings, Features.